openownership/bods-dev-handbook/translations.md

 These steps are explained in more detail in the next sections.

-### Set up an account and joining the ODS organization in Transifex
+### Set up an account and join the ODS organization in Transifex

-A list of our translation projects Open Data Services manage via Transifex is visible at the [Open Data Services Co-operative public page](https://www.transifex.com/OpenDataServices/public/).
+A list of translation projects Open Data Services manage via Transifex is visible at the [Open Data Services Co-operative public page](https://www.transifex.com/OpenDataServices/public/).

 ![ODS Organisation in Transifex](/screenshots/translation/transifex_odsc_organisation.png)